The Redbook Restaurant at Hillbrook Inn

 Hillbrook Inn & Spa’s Redbook Restaurant is a new American restaurant situated in a European setting that serves exquisite fine dining cuisine.

 Located outside of Charles Town, West Virginia, the restaurant is situated on a sprawling 30-acre piece of land that was once owned by George Washington.
 The Redbook Restaurant strives to create and serve extraordinary cuisine in West Virginia.
-Chef Steve Ferrell creates delicious plates with resources right from the Blue Ridge.
-Working with local farms and regional purveyors, Chef Steve ensures the freshness of food to make the Redbook meals the best tasting they can be.
+Chef Jan Van Haute creates delicious plates with resources right from the Blue Ridge.
+Working with local farms and regional purveyors, Chef Jan ensures the freshness of food to make the Redbook meals the best tasting they can be.
 Meals change daily so they can be sure to use every resource they have and find the perfect taste for everyone.

 Owned by Chris and Carissa Zanella, the couple purchased the property in 2004 and have carried on its history of providing special experiences in an unforgettable historical setting.